ferrocene/ferrocene/src/entities-and-resolution.rst

       :t:`candidate container type`.

    #. :dp:`fls_tfjm27ydiake`
-      If such a :t:`candidate indexed field` exists, the :t:`indexed field access` resolves to that :t:`candidate indexed field` and :t:`field resolution` stops.
+      If such a :t:`candidate indexed field` exists, then the :t:`field access expression` resolves to that
+      :t:`candidate indexed field` and :t:`field resolution` stops.

 :dp:`fls_p6hgoqo0kcx`
-:t:`Field resolution` of a :t:`named field access` proceeds as follows:
+:t:`Field resolution` of a :t:`field access expression` with a :t:`named field selector` proceeds as follows:

 #. :dp:`fls_e7sj392ohvbd`
    For each :t:`candidate container type` of the